FX-PBS/dds-extractor/README.md

 	catfile_index.dds

 Where catfile is the .cat on which the script operates, and index is where the DDS match was found with respect to other entries.
 First DDS find will have index 1, second will have index 2, and so on.
-This might change in the future, but at the moment that's just how it is.
+This might change in the future, but right now that's just the way it is.

 2. One important distinction of this tool is that the **first argument is treated as a wildcard**, not as a whole word.
 This basically means that if you run the following command:

 ```
 ddsx.py gun ...
 ```
 The script will search for every .cat file containing the word "gun".
 This is powerful for extracting/importing multiple files simultaneously.
-However, you have to use careful not to accidentally modify files you didn't want.
+However, you have to be careful not to accidentally modify files you didn't want.

 4. Make sure, when you import textures, **file size and compression format match the original texture**.
-If the file size is off then the game will simply crash.
+If the file size is off then the game will simply crash when attempting to load the texture.

 Right now the script doesn't tell you the compression used by a particular texture.
 This will be implemented later.
 For now, you can view the compression at the top of the .dds file using a hex editor.
 These images typically use either DXT1 or DXT5 compression.